ArtisanTinkerer/ArtisanTinkerer.github.io/_posts/2017-04-04-Head-First-Design-Patterns.md

 Identify areas which may change.

-1 Take a DarkRoast object
+1. Take a DarkRoast object
-2 Decorate it with a Mocha object
+2. Decorate it with a Mocha object
-3 Decorate it with a Whip
+3. Decorate it with a Whip

+Decorators implement the same interface as the component they are going to decorate.
+Pg 95 the Decorator extends the Beverage class.

 <img src="/images/Decorator.png" alt="missing" class="inline"/>